MichaelMaio/ml_time_series_forecasting/README.md

 #1 through #3 allow for the entire pipeline to be run locally for quick feedback on changes before deploying to the cloud.
 No Azure required.
 #6 allows for other cloud providers, such as AWS or GCP, to be swapped in as needed.

-**Caveat**:
-I only spent a few days on this so, though it is a working pipeline and ran multiple jobs successfully (screenshots below), it is of course bare bones and just a proof-of-concept.
-There are a bunch of features in AzureML and MLflow that I didn’t make use of due to lack of time.
-Additionally, it’s not the most interesting data science problem since it has only one feature feeding into the predictions.
-But it serves the larger purpose of illustrating how to setup machine learning pipeline infrastructure.
- If I had a few weeks or months, I could create a rich, production quality pipeline.
-But this pipeline is at least production-*__ready__* in terms of the way the system is designed and the technologies used.
-And since it addresses a hypothetical problem for the purposes of experimentation rather than an actual problem that a business is trying to solve, I’ll be spending limited time on it.

 ## AzureML In Action ##
 This is the starting point: a high-level view of the experiment in Azure AI’s Machine Learning Studio.